openstate/jodal/README.md

 ## Installing FusionAuth

+If you  get an error about maintenance mode failed, it means that fusionauth could not properbly connect to the mysql server.
+Simply restart the fusionauth container and you should be fine.

 1. Go to `http://localhost:9011/`
 2. Make an admin account
 3. Complete the steps on the main DAshboard